-Consumer and Producer Price Indexes Have Grown to Highest Levels in the Past 4 Years
+Consumer and Producer Price Indexes Have Increased to Highest Levels in the Past 4 Years

 In December of 2020, CDRPC provided an update of the Produce Price Index (PPI) and Consumer Price Index (CPI) and noted that after both experienced a dip, the indexes seemed to be recovering through October 2020.
+The Producer and Consumer Price Indexes are important indicators and can provide insights on inflation and deflation.
+While both the PPI and CPI have seen significant increases in October 2020, it may be too early to tell if we are entering a period of inflation.
 With data now available through April 2021, both indexes have continued to increase above pre-pandemic levels.
 The PPI has seen a significant increase since October 2020, increasing from 196.5 to 217.5 in April 2021.
 The Composite Index of the CPI, which aggregates all the categories the CPI measures into one, increased from 260.4 in October 2020 to 267.1 in April 2021.
-The Producer and Consumer Price Indexes are important indicators of the economy and show that the Capital Region has rebounded well from declines caused by the pandemic and has grown past previous levels.

 The Producer Price Index represents the price that producers sell their goods at and is an aggregate for all goods sold.
 The PPI hit a low of 185.5 in April 2020 at the beginning of the pandemic but has been increasing ever since.
 Between April and October 2020, the PPI increased from 185.5 to 196.5 which represents a 5.9% increase.
 However, since October the rate of increase has grown significantly.
 In April 2021, the PPI reached 217.5, an increase of 10.7%.
 Between October 2020 and April 2021, the PPI increased at double the rate it did in the previous six-month period.
 April 2021’s level is the highest the PPI index has reached in the past 4 years.